Services

 TRAINING

-Challenging traditional thinking is vital to building an inclusive discipline.
+Challenging traditional thinking is vital to building an inclusive future.
 Melissa offers training that employs anti-oppressive frameworks and an ethics of care.
 She provides expertise on the ethical stewardship of Black cultural heritage and anti-Black archival materials.
 These trainings can be tailored to your institution’s unique needs and culture.
 Melissa addresses practices that have often excluded, invisibilized, and objectified Black users and subjects.
 These trainings connect your institution to real-world scenarios that can be incorporated into your own practices.

 TOWARD COMMUNITY-CENTERED REFERENCE